-One of the common questions we hear at Career Revolution is how to handle the “career path” plea from young professionals.
+One of the common questions we hear at Career Revolution is how to handle the “career path” plea from emerging professionals.

-Luckily, emerging professionals don’t actually want a career manual with a step-by-step guide of guaranteed growth paths.
+Luckily, today’s professionals don’t actually want a career manual with a step-by-step guide of guaranteed growth paths.

 If your organization can proactively address those three desires, you’ll hear, “I don’t have a career path,” far less often.

 CONNECT THE WORK TO THE COMPANY’S BIGGER PICTURE

 Most employees, especially millennials and Gen Z employees want to know the work they do is of value to the company and will be acknowledged as such.

 For example, we spoke to some employees who would go above and beyond working on a project they believed was a priority.
 But, after the work was complete, their manager would undercut that effort and say it was no longer needed.
 This lack of connection of work to the company’s mission disenfranchised these young professionals.
 Think of how different that experience would be if the manager helped the employees identify the value of their work to the broader mission.

 If you can’t build a career ladder, then help employees understand how their work drives business results.
 Then, they can take that achievement and translate it into their career story to help them become their own advocate.